evennia/evennia/docs/source/Coding/Coding-Introduction.md

 available at the top level of Evennia's  "flat API".
 See the [flat API](../Evennia-API) page for more info on how to explore it efficiently.

-You can complement your exploration by peeking at the sections of the much more detailed [Developer Central](Developer-Central).
-The [Tutorials](Tutorials) section also contains a growing collection of system- or implementation-specific help.
+You can complement your exploration by peeking at the sections of the much more detailed [Evennia Component overview](../Component/Component-Overview).
+The [Tutorials](../Howto/Howto-Overview) section also contains a growing collection of system- or implementation-specific help.

 ### Use a python syntax checker